This phrase is used to express a situation that was possible in the past, but did not happen.

 Ways to tell them apart:

-Would have is the correct grammatical form used with a past participle.
+Would have is the correct form that combines would with the present perfect auxiliary verb have.